MattReisdorf/r-France-Post-Title-Translator/README.md

-# r-France-Post-Title-Translator
+# r/France-Post-Title-Translator

-Simple python script to translate non-English posts on Reddit.
+Python script to translate non-English posts on Reddit.
 Defaults to r/France because I'm trying to keep my literacy, but works for any non-English sub.

 Utilizes PRAW, so a dev account on reddit is needed, and a non-affiliated version of Google Translate API.